Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: EXPERIMENTS

 \subsection{Efficient Data Collection for Generalizable Policies}

-In this section, we present a data collection strategy derived from the data scaling laws, aiming to addressing a practical question: \emph{Given a manipulation task, how should one select the number of object classes with bounding box annotations ($N'$) and the number of demonstrations per object ($K$) to maximize generalization without excessive data collection effort?} We illustrate this using the Rubbish Disposal and Drink Fetching tasks.
+We now address a practical question: \emph{given a task, how should one choose the number of annotated object classes ($N'$) and demonstrations per object ($K$) to maximize generalization at minimal collection effort?}

-The first question is how to optimally select both the number of objects with bounding box annotations and the number of demonstrations per object.
-As revealed in Section \ref{Scaling Laws for Bounding Box Generalization}, once the performance score reaches 50, increasing the diversity of annotated objects yields greater improvements than simply increasing demonstrations.
-This effect is especially evident when $K=50$, where performance grows most rapidly.
-Notably, when the number of objects reaches 16, the model's performance approaches approximately 85\%.

-Based on these findings, we recommend the following strategy: \emph{whenever possible, prioritize collecting a diverse set of objects (around 16 in total), while providing approximately 50 demonstrations per object.} This strategy offers an effective balance between performance gains and resource expenditure.
-Only when object diversity can no longer be increased further due to resource constraints, and maximal performance is essential, should one consider increasing the number of demonstrations per object.

-The second question is which specific objects should be chosen for labeling, in order to optimize the policy's generalization performance.
-In our earlier experiments, for each $(m,n)$ combination with $m < 4$, we independently sampled five distinct sets of objects from the total of 16 oject classes, yielding five distinct object combinations $(m,n)_{j}$.
-Evaluation of the corresponding policies revealed that performance scores vary considerably even when $m$ and $n$ are fixed; rather, the score strongly correlates with the shape variation of the object within the set.
-This effect is especially pronounced during the final approach stage of tasks, when the robotic arm is close to the target and preparing to grasp.
+\textbf{How much to collect.} As shown in Section~\ref{Scaling Laws for Bounding Box Generalization}, once the performance score exceeds 50, adding object diversity yields larger gains than adding demonstrations---most clearly at $K=50$, where performance rises fastest and reaches about $85\%$ at 16 objects.
+We therefore recommend prioritizing a diverse object set (around 16 classes) with roughly 50 demonstrations each.
+This balances performance against collection cost; only when diversity is capped by resource limits and peak performance is essential should one add more demonstrations per object.